endpoints4s/endpoints4s/documentation/manual/src/paradox/algebras/json-schemas.md

 [endpoints-json-schemas-macros](https://github.com/scalalandio/endpoints-json-schemas-macros).

-Please see the README of that project for more information on how to use it and its differences with the module provided by *endpoints*.
+Please see the README of that project for more information on how to use it and its differences with the module provided by endpoints4s.